korede-ishola/Customer-Retention-Prediction-System/README.md

 When a customer leaves, the business loses the future revenue associated with that customer.
 A retention team therefore needs to identify customers who are likely to churn before the customer actually leaves, so that targeted retention actions can be taken.

-The goal of this project is to build a system that answers:

-> Which customers are most likely to churn, and how should the prediction threshold be chosen when the cost of missing a churner is different from the cost of targeting a loyal customer?

 A conventional classification model may optimize a metric such as accuracy or F1 score.
 However, for customer retention, the consequences of different types of mistakes are not necessarily equal.

 * **False Negative:** A customer who eventually churns is predicted as loyal.